elugens/hello-javascript/docs/general-javascript-questions/data-types/weakmap-and-weakset.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The most notable limitation of WeakMap and WeakSet is the absence of iterations, and the inability to get all current content.
-That may appear inconvenient but does not prevent WeakMap/WeakSet from doing their main job in being “additional” storage of data for objects which are stored/managed at another place.
+  <div><strong>Interview Response:</strong> The most notable limitation of WeakMap and WeakSet is the absence of iterations and the inability to get all current content.
+That may appear inconvenient but does not prevent WeakMap/WeakSet from doing their primary job in “additional” data storage for objects stored/managed at another place.
 </div>
   </div>
 </details>